shiva/blog-posts/post/2014-02-14-obvious-but-not.md

 ---
 title: 'Somethings should be obvious, but are not, obviously'
 tags:
-  - code
-  - dev
   - invewrapper
   - pew
   - pip
-  - "pkg\\_resources.DistributionNotFound"
   - programming
   - python
   - setuptools
   - virtualenv
 date: '2014-02-14'
-description: 'Somethings should be obvious, but are not, obviously'
+description: "Somethings should be obvious, but are not, obviously"
 ---

 _Update: Apparently, I had accidentally hit a minor bug in pew.
 This has now been [fixed][0]._